gshanemiller/rdpmc/README.md

 * Ubuntu 20.04 LTS
 * Last tested May 2022

-# Building
+# Building and Running
 1. `git clone https://github.com/rodgarrison/rdpmc.git`
 2. `cd rdpmc`
 3. `mkdir build`
 4. `cd build`
 5. `cmake ..; make`
 6. `sudo echo 2 > /sys/bus/event_source/devices/cpu/rdpmc`; see limitations
-7. `sudo ./example/example.tsk`; see limitations for root motivation
+7. `sudo taskset -c 0 ./example/example.tsk`; see limitations for root motivation and 'Example section for taskset

 # Limitations
 1. Intel's PMU at least on the test HW can only track up to eight programmable values per core at once.
-If CPU hyper threading is ON, four distinct concurrent programmable counters can be configured otherwise 8 **per HW core**.
+If CPU hyper threading is OFF, four distinct concurrent programmable counters can be configured otherwise 8 **per HW core**.
 Three fixed counters are always available, configured, and run.
 If you need more measurements you'll need to run the code once for each set of metrics with a different config
 2. You must run the code as root only because configuring the PMU is accomplished by opening and writing to device